 The patent positions of pharmaceutical and biopharmaceutical firms, including the Company's, are uncertain and involve complex questions of law and fact for which certain important legal issues remain unresolved.
 The patents issued or to be issued to the Company may not provide the Company with any competitive advantage.
 The Company may not be able to protect its intellectual property rights throughout the world.
 The Company's patents may be challenged by third parties in patent litigation.
 In addition, it is possible that third parties with biological products that are very similar to the Company's may circumvent the Company's patents by means of alternate designs or processes.
 The Company may have to rely on method of use patent protection for its biological products in development and any resulting biological products, which may not confer the same level of protection as protection of the Company's biological products per se.
 The Company may be required to disclaim part of the term of certain patents in the United States.
 There may be prior art of which the Company is not aware that may affect the validity or enforceability of a patent claim.
-There also may be prior art of which the Company is aware, but which the Company does not believe affects the validity or enforceability of a claim.
+There also may be prior art of which the Company is aware, but which the Company does not believe affects the validity or enforceability of a claim, which may, nonetheless ultimately be found to affect the validity or enforceability of a claim.
 No assurance can be given that the Company's patents would, if challenged, be held by a court to be valid or enforceable or that a competitor's technology or drug would be found by a court to infringe the Company's patents.